social-science-data-editors/guidance/Requested_information.md

 - to deposit data early in the research process, as soon as data is collected/ cleaned/ etc. This does not mean that the data becomes public at that time, only that the data has been "locked" in a specific state.
 See below for data hosting.
 - to create a data publication, going into more depth about the data creation (if you created or collected your data)
 - to consider splitting out independent components of your data creation (for instance, the auxiliary data described above) as a separately (useful) data deposit
-- to also make programs that create the analysis data ("cleaning programs") available

 ## Citing Data and Code
 All data should be cited, as per journal guidelines: